dashed-slug/wallets/readme.txt

+= Are you available for custom development work? =

 Unfortunately I am not available for custom development work.

+= Can you install the plugin for me? =
 I do not undertake installations.
 I remain available to assist and answer any questions about the installation and configuration process.

 > Regarding plugin installations, please consider this: Unless you know how the plugin works, you will not be able to provide support to your users, or fix issues when these arise.
 If you are not a developer, you should probably hire a developer to perform the installation and maintenance.

+= Can you add XYZ feature? =

 You can always suggest a feature to me.
 If it makes sense and I have the time, I might implement it.
 I do not make promises on this, therefore I do not accept payment for features.

+= I am encountering some problem or I have another question. =

 First check the *Troubleshooting* section of the documentation.
 The answer to your question may be listed there.

 If you cannot find the answer to your question, please consult the documentation under _Contact Support_.

+= How can I reach you over IM? =

 I speak daily with many people, while I also do the development, testing, management, marketing, and everything else.